Clothing: Non-iron

 A resin used for making non-wrinkle shirts releases formaldehyde, which could cause contact dermatitis for some people; no disclosure requirements exist, and in 2008 the U.S. Government Accountability Office tested formaldehyde in clothing and found that generally the highest levels were in non-wrinkle shirts and pants.
 In 1999, a study of the effect of washing on the formaldehyde levels found that after six months of routine washing, 7 of 27 shirts still had levels in excess of 75 ppm (the safe limit for direct skin exposure).

 Mending

 When the raw material – cloth – was worth more than labor, it made sense to expend labor in saving it.
 In past times, mending was an art.
 A meticulous tailor or seamstress could mend rips with thread raveled from hems and seam edges so skillfully that the tear was practically invisible.
 Today clothing is considered a consumable item.
 Mass-manufactured clothing is less expensive than the labor required to repair it.
 Many people buy a new piece of clothing rather than spend time mending.
 The thrifty still replace zippers and buttons and sew up ripped hems, however.
-Other mending techniques include darning and invisible mending.
+Other mending techniques include darning and invisible mending or upcycling through visible mending inspired in Japanese Sashiko.